jedisct1/libsodium-doc/secret-key_cryptography/ietf_chacha20-poly1305_construction.md

 # The IETF ChaCha20-Poly1305 construction

-The IETF variant of the ChaCha20-Poly1305 construction can safely encrypt a practically unlimited number of messages, but individual messages cannot exceed 64\*(2^32)-64 bytes (approximatively 256 GiB).
+The IETF variant of the ChaCha20-Poly1305 construction can safely encrypt a practically unlimited number of messages, but individual messages cannot exceed 64\*(2^32)-64 bytes (approximately 256 GiB).

 ## Example (combined mode)